-A word on RAM for laptops vs. RAM for desktops
+RAM for laptops vs. RAM for desktops

 One thing to keep in mind when thinking about your laptop RAM needs is that laptops can be harder (and sometimes impossible) to upgrade after purchase.
 This contrasts with desktops, most of which are designed to be easily upgraded over time.

-How to buy more RAM for laptop
+How to Buy More RAM

 RAM modules take up precious space, so laptops are typically engineered with only two RAM slots, and both are usually occupied by existing memory when you buy it.
 This means that a laptop that comes from the factory with 4GB of memory, likely has two 2GB memory modules installed.
 To upgrade to 8GB, you can’t just buy 4GB of RAM.
 You’ll need to remove the existing two 2GB modules and replace them with two 4GB modules, which forces you discard, or try to sell the now-useless 2GB modules.